 I cannot recommend this tour guide company enough.
 I obviously booked this with the intention of experiencing Pig Island, but oh boy let me tell you, I got far more than I could’ve even asked for.

 This adventure is located in Spanish Wells.
-If you stay in Nassau like we did, you’ll take a passenger ferry to the island of Spanish Wells in Eleuthera.
-The ride is just over two hours, but has air conditioning along with drinks and snacks available for purchase.
+If you stay in Nassau as we did, you’ll take a passenger ferry to the island of Spanish Wells in Eleuthera.
+The ride is just over two hours but has air conditioning along with drinks and snacks available for purchase.
 I have to tell you the ride back after being in the sun all day felt like I was on that boat for 12 hours, but alas, I digress, because it was more than worth it.

 After you arrive in Spanish Wells, you’ll meet your tour guide and hop on the speedboat.
 Heads up: it’s called a speedboat for a reason.
 This sucker is fast.
 So, ladies, if you did your hair, you wasted your time.
 You’ll look like a crazy hot mess before this day is over.